WebOrigami/docs/content/pattern/fileMap.md

   }
 ```

 This `get` method includes some error handling.
 The Map interface expects the `get` method to return `undefined` for an unsupported key, but the `fs.readFileSync` API will throw an exception if a file does not exist with the indicated name.
-To create a well-behaved async tree, we catch exceptions and, if the exception is specifically an `ENOENT` (file not found) exception, we return `undefined`.
+To create a well-behaved map, we catch exceptions and, if the exception is specifically an `ENOENT` (file not found) exception, we return `undefined`.

 ## Test the file map